timmussack/reactnativepresentation/README.md

   - expo init <your_app_name>

-  - Choose "managed" workflow for a pure JS project
+  - Choose "managed" workflow for a JavaScrip only project

-  - The other option is a "bare" workflow
+  - The other option is a "bare" workflow that allows you to work with the iOS & Android SDK

 > Open Expo project in VS Code